Skip to Content

 Benefits of Washing Hair Before Coloring

-The biggest benefit to washing your hair a day before coloring is to get rid of any debris or chemicals from hair products you’ve used beforehand.
+The biggest benefit to washing your hair a day before coloring is removing product residue that can block color.

 Frequently Asked Questions